 The captial city goes all out when it come to the festival of colours.
 Bathed in various vibrant shades and hues, the city gets crazy with fun and frolic.
 If you want to try something unique this Holi, sign up for the most happening holi festival in the country, the Holi Moo Festival, formerly known as the Holi Cow Festival.
 Spen an awesome time in the mad 'moozik' festival with non-toxic colours, bhaang, street food and an incredible line-up of more than 40 Indian and International performers to add the rhythm to your Holi madness.

 If you are the type of person to celebrate the festival of colours in a more modern fashion, Bangalore is where you should be.
 There are a number of Holi-themed parties on offer.
 Entries to the same can be ensured either on a personal level or as a couple.
 The organisers of these parties ensure that there are enough colours and food (and in some cases alcohol as well) for all and that the merrymaking continues for hours together.
 Most of these parties are organised in Indiranagar and Koramangala.

 Unlike the usual display of colours, strength is what is on display in the annual fair at Anandpur Sahib in Punjab.
 Here men of the town indulge in various types of wrestling and martial arts.
 Thus, if you are someone who is fond of action, being in this place for the Holi celebrations will send an adrenaline rush through your body that will ensure that this is one of the most memorable experiences of your lifetime.

 11. Barsana, Uttar Pradesh

 The Lathmar Holi takes place in Nandgaon and Barsana a week before the actual Holi.
-This year, the Lathmar Holi will happen on 15th and 16th March 2019.
+This year, the Lathmar Holi will happen on 4th March 2020.
 Be careful of the laths that might come hurling at you.